ExtremelySalty/HotelBooker/README.md

 * Shouldly: used for the assertions for the tests
 * NSubstitute: used for mocking interfaces
 * Bogus: used for generating test data in the tests as well as the seed data
+* Aspire: used for running the project and provisioning a DB

 ## How to run